Chérine: Early life

 Mroue was born on 5 October 1995 in Edegem, Antwerp to a Belgian mother and a Lebanese father.
 When she was three years old, her father abandoned the family and returned to Lebanon.
 He died in 2022.
 Mroue was raised bilingually and is fluent in Dutch, French and English.
 At a young age, she was diagnosed with attention deficit hyperactivity disorder (ADHD).

 Career

-In 2017, Mroue was a participant in the fifth season of The Voice van Vlaanderen, the Flemish version of the The Voice franchise.
+In 2017, Mroue was a participant in the fifth season of The Voice van Vlaanderen, the Flemish version of The Voice franchise.
 She advanced to the live shows of the competition, but was eliminated before the final.
 In 2019, she auditioned for the eighth season of the French version of The Voice, but none of the judges turned around.
 In 2022, she auditioned again with the song "Drivers License" by Olivia Rodrigo.
 This time, all four judges turned around.
 She was eliminated in the Cross Battles round.
 Later that year, Mroue was a finalist in the Belgian singing competition Rising Star organised by the radio station MNM.